Imperial-visualizations/Physics-Visualizations/tutorials/git/git.md

 4. **Pulling**

    If another collaborator pushes changes they will appear as remote changes.
 In this example imagine the changes made on the GitHub website represent those made by another collaborator.
-In order to apply these changes to our local files we must first "Pull" them to our local files.
+In order to apply these changes to our local files we must first *Pull* them to our local files.

    --make and pulls some changes--